 I’m actually updating a very old post today.
 About a week into blogging, I shared a recipe for homemade cleaning wipes, and today I’ve got an updated version.
 I have been using these wipes for years, and I simply love them.
 I use them to wipe down toilets, door handles, light switches… you name it.

 Here’s What You’ll Need to Make Your Own Cleaning Wipes

 - A plastic (or glass, if using essential oil) container, with a lid, for storage- I use a mason jar.

 - About 14 pieces of Cotton Cloth- I used an old t-shirt and cut it into squares about 8″ x 8″.

 - 2 Tbsp.
 Rubbing Alcohol– I typically use 91%

 - 1 Tbsp.
 Dawn Dish Soap

-- 15-20 Drops Thieves Essential Oil– Not sure where to buy essential oils?
+- 15-20 Drops Thieves Essential Oil (Optional)- Not sure where to buy essential oils?
 Check out this post.

-In your glass measuring cup, start by mixing 2 Tablespoons rubbing alcohol with 15-20 drops of Thieves essential oil.
+In your glass measuring cup, mix together 2 Tablespoons of rubbing alcohol with 15-20 drops of Thieves essential oil.

 After this is thoroughly mixed, add 1/2 cup water and 1 Tablespoon dish soap.
-Mix again until combined.
+Stir until combined.